Updated 3 March 2014

 - FLORIDA #2 • On 7 November 2013, in John Becker v.
 University of Central Florida, a state judge ruled that FL must disclose records showing who approved Associate Professor Mark Regnerus’ anti-LGBT parenting study, how it got published immediately, and why no qualified peers reviewed it.
 The Regnerus study is cited more often than any other by anti-LGBT groups worldwide, and Regnerus is scheduled to testify in February that children of same-gender parents are less successful than children of mixed-gender parents in April DeBoer & Jayne Rowse v.
 MI Governor Rick Snyder, et al. On 22 November 2013, FL hired former state Supreme Court Chief Justice Charles Wells to fight the release of over 50,000 public records related to the publication of the widely discredited Regnerus study.
 Also, Judge Donald Grincewicz who had handled the case since its start in spring 2013, inexplicably recused himself from further involvement, and an appellate court granted a stay in the case until a replacement judge is appointed.

-- HAWAII #2 • On 8 August 2012, in Natasha Jackson, et al., v.
+- HAWAI'I #2 • On 8 August 2012, in Natasha Jackson, et al., v.
 Governor Neil Abercrombie, et al., a federal judge in Honolulu ruled against LGBT couples seeking to marry.
 The plaintiffs had argued that Hawaii’s 2011 civil union law is unconstitutional because it provides full state benefits but prevents couples from receiving any federal benefits.
-The plaintiffs appealed to the 9th Ciruit Court of Appeals.
+The plaintiffs appealed to the 9th Circuit Court of Appeals.
 On 26 September 2013, the Ninth Circuit Court of Appeals granted the plaintiffs’ request to extend deadlines, since the legislature may legalize same-gender civil marriage in a special session starting 28 October 2013.
 Plaintiffs’ opening briefs are due 22 November 2013, defendants’ brief is due 23 December, and reply briefs are due 6 January 2014.
 On 25 October 2013, 12 of the first 15 states with marriage equality (CA, CT, DC, DE, IA, MA, MD, ME, NH, NY, VT, WA) plus IL, NM, and OR filed a brief urging the U.S. Ninth Circuit Court of Appeals to strike down gay marriage bans in HI and NV.
-Tentative schedule is: Senate Judiciary Committee hearings start (28 October); Senate votes (30 October); House Judiciary Committee hearings start (31 October); House votes (4 November).

-- IDAHO • On 7 November 2013, in Sue Latta, et al. v.
+- IDAHO #1 • On 7 November 2013, in Sue Latta, et al. v.
 ID Governor C. L. Butch Otter, four lesbian couples, represented by National Center for Lesbian Rights and Boise attorneys Deborah Ferguson and Craig Durham, filed a federal lawsuit challenging the 2006 state constitutional amendment, and Idaho laws, banning same-gender civil marriage and civil union.
+On 24 December 2013, the plaintiffs asked the judge to block the state from intervening in their lawsuit.
+On 9 January 2014, the ID attorney general filed motions seeking (1) to dismiss the case on the premise that marriage is not a fundamental right, and (2) to intervene in the case.
+On 22 January 2014, the judge allowed the ID attorney general to intervene.
+On 18 February 2014, the judge set 5 May 2014 for hearing the plaintiffs’ motion to skip the trial and issue a ruling.

 IOWA #1 • On 8 August 2013, the IA Ethics and Campaign Disclosure Board voted to investigate NOM (National Organization for Marriage) for unlawfully concealing donors.
 NOM spent about $735,000 in 2010 and 2012 trying to unseat 4 of the 9 Iowa Supreme Court justices who ruled unanimously for same-gender civil marriage in 2009.
 On 21 August 2013, the Board voted unanimously to retain its current executive director and staff attorney during the investigation.